-I have never put my middle name in a reservation yet after hundreds of thousands of miles, even connecting to other international airlines, I have not ever had a problem.
+I have never put my middle name in a reservation, yet after hundreds of thousands of miles, even connecting to other international airlines, I have never had a problem.

-There are other reasons for making sure your secure passenger information is correct within your reservation.
-According to the U.S. Customs and Border Protection agency (CBT) website, you may not receive TSA PreCheck “if your airline frequent flyer profile and reservation do not have your correct first/middle/last name and correct date of birth”.
+There are other reasons to ensure your secure passenger information is correct within your reservation.
+According to the U.S. Customs and Border Protection agency (CBT) website, you may not receive TSA PreCheck “if your airline frequent flyer profile and reservation do not have your correct first/middle/last name and correct date of birth.”

 It’s known that, depending on the airline, your middle name might not print on your boarding pass even if you did include it when booking.
-You may even see your first and middle names merged together into one name on your boarding pass.
+You may even see your first and middle names merged into 1 name on your boarding pass.

-When the TSA agent checks your boarding pass, they are also checking your Secure Flight passenger data.
+When the TSA agents check your boarding pass, they also check your Secure Flight passenger data.
 Even though your boarding pass may not match your government-issued ID (i.e. your middle name is not on it), if your passenger information is correct, there will not be a problem.

 Bottom Line: Even if you forget to put your middle name in when booking your ticket, chances are there will be no issues when flying.

 Steps You Can Take To Avoid Any Issues

 - Try to remember to add your middle name to your reservation to match your government-issued photo ID.

 - If you forget, access your reservation on the airline’s website and update the passenger information for that ticket.